 Students may change up to two courses and up to one doctoral committee member in consultation with the faculty advisor, without having to file a revised program proposal.
-Notify the Student Services Coordinator (LSC) or the Graduate Advisor (SJMC) of all course substitutions.
+Notify the Graduate Program Manager of all course substitutions.

 If more changes are needed, then the proposal changes should be summarized in one page and returned for the Graduate Committee for approval.
 Students who change more than two courses or more than one committee member, or who change the focus of their dissertations, must submit a revised proposal.